 If the response is "Took no medications" in the past four weeks, Section A ends here.
-Leave Section B (MEDICATION RECORD) blank.
-SAVE and CLOSE the form..
+Leave Section B (MEDICATION RECORD) blank and skip to INTERVIEW, Section C (field or screen forward).
+Item 33 is left blank, and the interviewer continues administering item 34, either at the reception desk or a subsequent workstation.

-If the response is "Forgot or was unable to bring medications", reassure the respondent and proceed to item 33.
+If the response is "Forgot or was unable to bring medications", reassure the respondent and proceed to the next item.